Former Seattle police chief Jim Pugel will run for City Council

 The 59-year-old Queen Anne resident will seek the District 7 seat that Councilmember Sally Bagshaw will vacate at the end of 2019.

-Six other candidates already have registered District 7 campaigns, including Andrew Lewis, an assistant city attorney; Michael George, a housing and transportation real-estate manager; and Naveed Jamali, a former U.S. Navy Reserve intelligence officer.
+Six other candidates already have registered District 7 campaigns, including Andrew Lewis, an assistant city attorney; Michael George, a housing and transportation real-estate manager; and Naveed Jamali, a U.S. Navy Reserve intelligence officer.

 Most Read Local Stories